Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 2. Registration, when successful, must also set the cookie and include appropriate information in the response, that being the CSRF token and user name.

 3. A middleware routine must protect certain routes, including all the task routes and the logoff.
 We protect the logoff so that a logoff can't be triggered by cross site request forgery, which might lead to spoofing attacks.
 The middleware has to check that the cookie is present, that the JWT within the cookie is valid, and (for operations other than GET), that the CSRF token within the cookie matches the one in a header.
-If all this succeeds, the middleware stores the ID of the user in req.user, so that request handlers can perform appropriate access control, and calls next().
+If all this succeeds, the middleware stores the ID of the user in req.user, so that request handlers can perform appropriate access control, and then it calls next().
 Otherwise it returns a 401 (unauthorized).

 4. Logoff must clear the cookie.